The Voyage of Callisto

 At the current rate of progress we reckoned we would be in Lowestoft in about 1 1/2 hours.
 The weather then decided that we were having it too easy.
 Very suddenly the wind changed direction meaning we could no longer sail a course directly to Lowestoft and had to start tacking back and forth.

 Then heavy rain hit us with F5-F6 squalls.
 All this time we were losing the tide and it would soon set against us.
 Then, finally, the wind dropped right off and we were practically drifting with an adverse tide.
-It took us over 4 hours to cover the ground that had only been 1 1/2 hours away.
+In the end it took us over 4 more hours to cover the ground to Lowestoft that had originally only been 1 1/2 hours away.

 14 hours after leaving Ramsgate, and as dusk falls, we see the welcome lights of Lowestoft finally appear